 App designs usually come in packages, much the same way development does – you will buy a “suite” of .png and PSD files that fulfill all your needs.
 This includes all necessary screens and icons.

 - iPhone only (usually the base line is not done for the retina display, as seen in the iPhone 4 as they require higher resolution files) – $500-10,000 – This will get you a base level design that you can send over to the developer who will be able to add these images into the code.

-- iPhone 4 Compatible – Add 25% to above cost – these images will be sized at 960 x 640px height (twice the 480×320 for the regular iPhone)
+- iPhone 6 Plus Compatible – Add 25% to above cost – these images will be sized at 2208 x 1242px height (more than twice that of the 640×1136 iPhone 5)